dmoster/dmoster.github.io/_posts/2019-12-05-ability-vs-proficiency.markdown

 You see, my *ability* to create an application is pretty substantial at this point.
 Using enough documentation, I could build something that looks nice and runs smoothly using various combinations of JavaScript, HTML, CSS, Java, PHP, Node.js, C++, and Bootstrap.
 With those, I can build web apps, Android apps, and command line utilities.

 But I can't help but wonder if I have real proficiency in them, if I would consider myself on track to become fluent in, say, JavaScript or C++?
-And I also can't help but wonder a few other things along the way.
+And I also can't help but wonder a few other things along the way:

 * Do most software engineers consider themselves fluent in at least one or two programming languages?
 * Should I be picking one or two to specialize in?